brennanfee/winfiles/readme.md

 6. Run: `.\02-bootstrap.ps1`, this will take a while
 7. Reboot.
 Re-open PowerShell as Administrator
 8. (Optional) Manually install the Chocolatey license file (see full installation steps below).
-It is a good idea to do this hear rather than later as it will help the application installs be faster and more reliable.
+It is a good idea to do this here rather than later as it will help the application installs be faster and more reliable.
 9. Run: `.\03-app-installs.ps1`, this will take a **LONG** time
 10. Reboot (again).
 Re-open PowerShell as Administrator